liamlows/StarlingBotJS/README.md

 ## Connecting SoundCloud Account

 You can connect to SoundCloud with your client ID and oauth token allowing the bot to play otherwise restricted content.
 To learn how to get these values [click here](https://github.com/Tenpi/soundcloud.ts#getting-started).
 Once obtained simply run the `/authsoundcloud` command and provide the IDs in the options

+Once you have obtained the soundcloud client ID and OAuth Token you can then use them with the `/authsoundcloud [clientid] [oauthtoken]` command.

+## Troubleshooting

+### ffmpeg `SAMPLE-AES encryption is not supported yet`

+If you are trying to play soundcloud content and get a ffmpeg exit code 1 error in discord, check the logs.
+If you see `SAMPLE-AES encryption is not supported yet` that is because recently soundcloud has decided to some tracks DRM protected.
+As a result when you attempt to play even non souncloud go songs it may fail and exit.
+To get around this follow the instructions under the "Connecting SoundCloud Account" section.